Sonny Liston: Theories regarding death circumstances

-Some claim Liston was murdered.
-There are several theories as to why: (1) publicist Harold Conrad and others believed Liston had been deeply involved as a bill collector of a loansharking ring in Las Vegas.
-When he tried to muscle in for a bigger share, Conrad thinks his employers got him very drunk, took him home and stuck him with a needle.
-(2) Professional gambler Lem Banker insists that Liston was murdered by drug dealers with whom he'd become involved.
+However, some individuals have claimed that Liston was murdered.
+There are several theories as to why.
+Publicist Harold Conrad and others believed that Liston had been deeply involved as a bill collector for a loansharking ring in Las Vegas.
+When he allegedly tried to claim a bigger share, Conrad theorizes that his employers got him very drunk, took him home and injected him with an overdose.
+Professional gambler Lem Banker insists that Liston was murdered by drug dealers with whom he had become involved.
 Banker said he was told by police that Liston had been seen at a house that would be the target of a drug raid.
-Banker said, "Sheriff [Ralph] Lamb told me, 'Tell your pal Sonny to stay away from the West Side because we're going to bust the drug dealers.'"
+Banker stated that "Sheriff [Ralph] Lamb told me, 'Tell your pal Sonny to stay away from the West Side because we're going to bust the drug dealers.'"
 Banker later learned that the police told Liston the same thing to his face.
 Liston was allegedly present at dealer Earl Cage's residence during a raid by narcotics detectives.
-Because of that, Cage may have thought Sonny was an informant and shot him with a hot dose as retribution.
-(3) The mob promised Liston some money to throw the second Ali fight, but they never paid him.
-As the years passed and Liston's financial situation worsened, he got angry and told the mob he would go public with the story unless they gave him the money.
-That got him killed.
-(4) Liston was supposed to take a dive when he fought Chuck Wepner six months earlier, and killing him was payback for his failure to do so.
+Because of that, Cage may have thought Sonny was an informant and injected him with a "hot dose" as retribution.
+Another theory is that the mob promised Liston some money to throw the second Ali fight, but they never paid him.
+As the years passed and Liston's financial situation worsened, he got angry and told the mob he would go public with the story unless they gave him the money, leading to his murder.
+Yet another version is that Liston was supposed to take a dive when he fought Chuck Wepner six months earlier, and killing him was payback for his failure to do so.

 On January 1, Liston's wife, Geraldine, called Johnny Tocco and said she had not heard from her husband in three days and was worried.
 A few years before Tocco died, he allegedly told one of his good friends, Tony Davi, that he went to Liston's house and found the door locked and his car in the driveway.
 Tocco called the police, and they broke into the house.
 Tocco said that the living room furniture was in disarray, but the house did not yet smell of death.
 He said they found Liston lying on his bed with a needle sticking out of his arm.
 Tocco left the house before the police did.
 "Johnny wasn't a braggart," Davi told Liston biographer Paul Gallender.
 "He told me in the strictest confidence, but it was like he wanted to get it off his chest."
 Gallender claimed, "A lot of officers knew Sonny was dead before Geraldine returned home on January 5, but they chose to let him rot."